mdkaifansari04/mdkaifansari04/README.md

 <h1 align="center">Hi 👋, I'm Md Kaif !</h1><br>

  <p>
-I'm Kaif, a full-stack developer who loves creating, building, and sometimes breaking things (just to make them better, of course).
+I'm a full-stack developer who loves creating, building, and sometimes breaking things (just to make them better, of course).
 My playground?
 The MERN stack.
 Right now, I’m flexing my full-stack skills at an awesome Australian startup. 🌏💻

 When I'm not deep in code, you can find me diving into the open-source world 🌐, contributing to projects that actually matter.
 I’m also a huge fan of Python and AI 🤖—it’s like solving brain-busting puzzles with code, and I’m *here* for that challenge.